ingeniasoftware/luthier-ci/docs/en/006_authentication/002_simpleauth.md

 ### <a name="simpleauth-controller"></a> SimpleAuth Controller

-The SimpleAuth driver (`SimpleAuthController`) contains authentication actions such as login, user registration, password reset, among others.
+The SimpleAuth controller (`SimpleAuthController`) contains authentication actions such as login, user registration, password reset, among others.
 It looks similar to this:

 ```php
 <?php